zhixinma/CVAT-SAM3-AI-Tracker/README.md

 ## 🕹️ How to Use

 1. Open your CVAT Task/Job in the browser.
-2. Click the `🤖 Start SAM3 Plugin` bookmark in your bookmarks bar.
-The floating panel will instantly appear.
+2. The **Tampermonkey** will recognize the IP, then the floating panel will appear.
 3. Draw a starting bounding box or polygon for your target object in CVAT.
 4. The plugin will automatically detect your actively selected object.
 (You can also manually click **Sync Labels**).
 5. Choose your action: